flatironinstitute/finufft/docs/c_gpu.rst

 Note: The user must not change the contents of the GPU arrays ``x``, ``y``, or ``z`` between this step and the below execution step.
 They are read in the execution step also.

-Note: The actual plan (not its pointer) is passed in; new GPU arrays are allocated and filled in the internal plan struct that the plan points to.
+Note: Here we pass in the actual plan handle, not its pointer as in ``cufinufft_makeplan``.
+The same goes for the other functions below.

 Execute
 ~~~~~~~